lfit/itpol/protecting-code-integrity.md

 to ensure that the git repository they are working with has not been maliciously altered (e.g. in order to introduce backdoors).

+See also [git-evtag](http://github.com/cgwalters/git-evtag) for an even stronger form of signed tags.

 ##### How to verify signed tags

 To verify a signed tag, simply use the `verify-tag` command: